 The last thing I do on this blog, each night, is to load a hymn for the morning.
 This is an old Sunday school favorite–What a Friend We Have in Jesus–and I couldn’t resist the image of the flowing stream: I used to know places like that.
 Something to take to the Lord in prayer…

-If this isn’t one of your favorite hymns, one that moves you every time you hear it, I can’t help it–What a Friend We Have in Jesus.
-Here performed by the students at Fountainview Academy, outdoors in British Columbia.
+People have been loving this hymn since the 1860s–What a Friend We Have in Jesus.
+Here we have it performed by the students at Fountainview Academy, British Columbia.

 My wife’s medicine that started out so well has produced difficulties, so off we go to the doctor.
 Maybe he can prescribe something else.
 Please pray for us.

 Meanwhile, the friendship of Our Lord Jesus Christ is something we all need.
 What a Friend We Have in Jesus, this rendition by Alan Jackson–and now I have to go…